naravu/queries/questionsscore.md

 - Animal milk [0]
 - If baby is not sucking at breast, Express breast milk, feed using pallada /cup or spoon.
 [1]

-####
 ## Q16: How often should you feed your baby?
-- Feed frequently, at least every 2–3 hours
+- Feed frequently, at least every 2–3 hours.
+[2]
-- 10 to 12 feeds per day till baby gains 2500 grams
+- 10 to 12 feeds per day till baby gains weight 2500 grams [1]
-- Watch for hunger cues like rooting, sucking fingers
+- Watch for hunger cues like rooting, sucking fingers [1]

 ## Q17: How will you know your baby is hungry?
-- Baby sucks on fingers
+- Baby sucks on fingers [0.5]
-- Baby cries
+- Baby cries [0.5]
-- Baby roots (moves towards cheek touch)
+- Baby roots – moves towards anything that touches the baby’s cheek [0.5]
-- Baby makes mouth movements (lip smacking / opens mouth)
+- Baby makes mouth movements – lip smacking / opens mouth [0.5]

 ## Q18: How will you know your baby is getting enough milk?
-- 6–8 wet diapers/day
+- 6–8 wet diapers/day [2]
-- Baby is calm after feeds
+- Baby is calm after feeds [0.5]
-- Steady weight gain
+- Steady weight gain [1]
-- Regular stools
+- Regular stools [0.5]

 ## Q19: What are signs your baby is not feeding well?
 - Baby sleeps through feeds